2021 is here. It’s scary how fast time goes by.

 You might want to give this a bookmark, and don’t forget to let us know what you think in the comment section below, or on social media (@humanfitproject).
 Click the highlighted links listed below to read the full feature.

 It doesn’t matter what your goals are, we’ve probably got it covered, and if we don’t, let us know.
 While the fitness industry is always changing, our plans remain timeless.
 If they’ve worked for the dozens of experts we collaborated with then they can work for you too.
+Click the link above for everything from hardcore, heavy-lifting strength plans to very beginner bodyweight programming.

 If you’re a complete beginner, these are the exercises you need to know how to do—and these pointers will get you there.
 On the other hand, if you’ve been working out for quite sometime, there’s no harm in going through a refreshing.
 It’s not uncommon to catch yourself going through motions of a workout and miss out on gains, even if you’re seasoned and experienced.
 You might surprise yourself when you take a minute to actually think about what you’re doing during your workouts.